Skip to content

 These care sheets are a brief presentation of the needs and characteristics of a variety of commonly kept aquarium corals.
 Though there’s a lot of science in reef keeping, the hobby itself has always been and continues to be an imperfect science.
 Much is still unknown and there is often more than one way to do things.
 Please take what’s written here as a starting point, but always keep an active and curious mind.

-Class Anthozoa, Order Scleractinia, Family Dendrophylliidae, Genus Turbinaria
+Class Anthozoa, Subclass Hexacorallia, Order Scleractinia, Family Acroporidae, Genus Montipora

 Natural origin: Indo-Pacific